BMO eclipse Visa Infinite Privilege* Card Review

 The earn rate is what will likely attract people to the BMO eclipse Visa Infinite Privilege* card.
 You’ll earn 5 BMO Rewards points per $1 spent on travel, dining, groceries, gas, and drugstore purchases.
 However, if you add an authorized user, your earn increases by 25% which is a huge jump.
 There is a cap on your earn rate of $100,000 per calendar year.
 Once you reach that cap, your earn rate drops to the base rate of 1 point per $1 spent.

 While those earn rates are incredibly high, it’s vital that you understand how BMO Rewards works so you can maximize the value of your points.
-I’ll go into details about later in the review.
+I’ll go into details later in the review.

 The $200 annual lifestyle credit is great since you can use it for just about any purchase.
 I’m a bit disappointed that you only get 6 free annual lounge passes.
 Other premium travel credit cards in this price range would give you free unlimited access.